In this page

 This statistical release presents the annual snapshot of qualification levels of the working age population in Wales.

 The statistics are used within the Welsh Government to monitor trends in qualification levels and specifically are included within the Employability Plan targets and the Skills Performance measures.
-This release contains data for one of the 46 national well-being indicators.
+This release contains data for one of the 46 national well-being indicators (8: percentage of adults with qualifications at the different levels of the National Qualifications Framework).

 Background to the Labour Force Survey and Annual Population Survey (APS)

-The data presented in this release are based on the results of the APS for 2019.
-Data from the APS, a household survey carried out by the Office for National Statistics is available from 2004, and prior to this comparable data are available from the annual Local Labour Force Survey for Wales for 2001 to 2003.
+The data presented in this release are based on the results of the APS for 2020.
+Data from the Annual Population Survey, a household survey carried out by the Office for National Statistics (ONS) is available from 2004, and prior to this comparable data are available from the annual Local Labour Force Survey (LFS) for Wales for 2001-2003.

 Data in this release are presented for working age adults aged 18 to 64 according to their age at the start of the academic year.
 Between April 2010 and November 2018 the state pension age for women gradually increased from 60 to 65.
 Accordingly, the series has been amended to a working age definition of 18 to 64 for both males and females, rather than its earlier definition of 18 to 64 for males and 18 to 59 for females.